HarvardMapCollection/tutorials/qgis/open-vector/index.md

 1. From your computer file directory, click the file with the `.shp` extension and drag the file into the QGIS map document.
+> You can click through the warning message, which is telling us about our data's projection information.
 ![Screen recording of dragging the file into the QGIS program](media/1.gif)